Giacomo Conterno

 While there is a fourth generation of Conterno now potentially waiting in the wings, the legacy of this winery goes beyond the century of truly benchmark Baroli produced.
 Certainly, the Conterno family belong in the same visionary breath as Bruno Giacosa and Angelo Gaja in helping to create a market for fine Piemontese wines that can compete among the world's finest and most prestigious examples.
 Roberto himself has quietly and steadfastly pushed the limits of quality by focusing on perfecting minute details in the viticulture and winemaking process.
 First, the winery has experimental vineyards where various massale selection varietals, both new and old, are tested and evaluated for future use.
 In addition, the winery itself is a meticulous "laboratory" for creating the finest wines possible.
 No expense has been spared in equipment to be used for qualitative improvement.
 His de-stemmer, for example, is a one-of-a-kind machine that operates with ultra-precision to remove the entire green parts of the stems, often partially remaining on the grapes after de-stemming, which can create bitter tannins in the wines.

 Roberto has also sought to eliminate one of the biggest scourges that face the Fine Wine market today, corked bottles.
 Working closely with both cork manufacturers and cork machine producers, he has developed a system that marks each cork with an identifying code to follow its efficacy and provenance over time.
 In addition, with the help of a unique machine he can not only detect the most minute traces of cork taint, but also find any tiny deviations in the cork's structure that could affect its efficacy as a closure.
-While only time will tell whether this system is 100% perfect, the goal is that Giacomo Conterno will be the first winery ever to fully eliminate corked bottles.
+While only time will tell whether this system is 100% perfect, the goal is that Giacomo Conterno will be the first winery ever to eliminate corked bottles fully.
 A revolutionary concept, indeed!